seelystreet/backup-seelystreet.github.io/content/conditions/_index.md

 * The maximum number of children’s cots/cribs in a room is 1.
 * There is no capacity for extra beds in the room.

 Thank you for adhering to our policies.
 We have a commitment to our guests to expect very high standards in a well kept and safe environment.
 We look forward to hosting you and making you feel at home in a relaxed atmosphere.
-Once you have browsed through our pages to make a reservation.
+Once you have browsed through our pages please contact us to make a reservation.

 <i data-feather="phone"></i> (506) 214 1085 / (506) 721 1553